jesse-ai/docs/docs/backtest.md

 ## Visual analyze of completed trades

-There is a very cool tool made by one of the community members called "Jesse trades info" that helps to parse JSON backtest files and displays them in a convenient way in tables and charts.
+There is a very cool tool called "Jesse trades info" made by one of the community members.
+It helps to parse JSON backtest files and to display them in a convenient way using tables and charts.

-You can find screenshots and a video on its Github repository page.
+You can find screenshots and a video on its [Github repository page](https://github.com/nicolay-zlobin/jesse-trades-info).